markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 Unbranded Boot is an optional component and isn't enabled by default in Windows.
 To configure it, you must first enable it.

-If Windows is already installed, you can't apply a provisioning package to configure Unbranded Boot.
-You must use the Boot Configuration Data Editor (`bcdedit.exe`) to configure Unbranded Boot if Windows is installed.

-> [!NOTE]
-> `Bcdedit.exe` is a command-line tool for editing the Boot Configuration Data (BCD) of Windows.
-Administrator privileges are required to use BCDEdit to modify the BCD.

 There are different ways to enable Unbranded Boot, select the method that best fits your needs to learn more.

 #### [:::image type="icon" source="../images/icons/control-panel.svg"::: **Control Panel**](#tab/control-panel1)